micsigen/fibonacci-service/README.md

 ## Features
 - REST API for Fibonacci sequence calculations
-- Integration with Zeebe broker for workflow processing
 - Helm configuration for Kubernetes deployment

 ## Prerequisites
 - Java 17+
 - Docker (optional for containerized deployment)
 - Helm (for Kubernetes deployment)
-- Zeebe broker (must be running before starting the application)

 ## Installation
 1. Clone the repository: